-- " Are there existing leadership teams who can take on this work? - " Is there a need to develop a new team? - " After reading the questions listed in the Getting Started section of this guide, are there additional people who should be brought on to ensure diversity of thought and/or equity? - Keep the group small for this session option, but be mindful of the expanded circle of stakeholders necessary to ensure that decisions are on target.
-Decide on a platform for shared documents (e.g., Google Docs, Padlet, etc.) and ensure that participants and other relevant stakeholders have access.
+- Are there existing leadership teams who can take on this work? - Is there a need to develop a new team? - After reading the questions listed in the Getting Started section of this guide, are there additional people who should be brought on to ensure diversity of thought and/or equity? - " This option allows for a larger group to participate, but be mindful of the expanded circle of stakeholders necessary to ensure decisions are on target.
+(See guiding questions in Getting Started section). - Decide on a platform for sharing collaborative documents (e.g., Google Docs, Padlet, etc.)